INL Bureau · Office Profiles

 INL Placemat

-A quick reference guide to INL's top priorities, tools, and programs — ensuring common understanding across all INL audiences and stakeholders.
+A quick reference guide to INL's top priorities and tools — ensuring common understanding across all INL audiences and external stakeholders.

 Strategic Frameworks (SF)

-Articulate how all available INL tools — foreign assistance, deterrence, and diplomatic engagement — will be applied to a country, regional, or cross-border program to advance bureau strategic priorities.
+Articulate how all available INL tools — foreign assistance, deterrence tools, and diplomatic engagement — will be applied to a country, regional, or cross-border program to advance bureau strategic priorities.

 Program Concept Notes (PCN)

-INL's central tool for aligning new obligations with bureau priorities, the National Security Strategy, and the America First agenda.
+INL's central tool for aligning new obligations with bureau priorities, the Agency Strategic Plan, the National Security Strategy, Executive Orders, and the America First agenda.
 PCNs streamline funding approvals and give the Front Office an integrated picture of program intent.

 DevResults — Front Office Mandate

 Performance monitoring software that helps INL offices track projects, measure results, and identify effective approaches.
-All awards extending past September 30, 2026 must be enrolled per Front Office directive.
+All awards (except contracts) extending past September 30, 2026, must be enrolled per Front Office directive, giving leadership a real-time picture of program performance.

 Deterrence Tools